djccarew/watson-dojo-pm-tester/README.md

 ### Create a space in Bluemix US region (if not already there)

-For the remainder of the lab it is **recommended** to work in the **US region** of Bluemix.
+For the remainder of this lab we switch to the **US region** of Bluemix.
 For this, use Ctrl-click (or the equivalent for your system) to open the Bluemix dashboard.
 Click your account and choose **US South** as your active region.

 ![Select US region][5]